frederic-perez/AmE-dictionary/data/dictionary.md

 __other than (something)__ _idiom_ :two::hammer: _Other than that, blah blah blah._
 __otherness__
 __otherworldly__ _adj_ :astonished::three::hammer:
+__otiose__ _adj_ Serving no useful purpose; having no excuse for being. _Syn_ superfluous, wasted, pointless, senseless _More than half of his acceptance speech was otiose nonsense, and the rest was just a rehash of his campaign promises._
 __OTL__ Emoticon/term used to express a situation where you are so upset that you feel like getting on your hands on the floor and knees down to start crying.
 __OTT__ _abbr_ Over the top.
 __otter__